Dominikodz/Henryczkowo-mc/README.md

 ## Warning!

-Source might be poorly coded but author is still learning.
+Source might be poorly coded but author is still learning (+ was drunk while coding this).

 Also mobile view is broken; will fix that later